 Individuals with nephropathic cystinosis appear to have a higher rate of diabetes than the general population because of destruction of the pancreas by cystine accumulation.

-Also known as nephropathic juvenile cystinosis or adolescent cystinosis, this form of cystinosis is characterized by all of the early signs and symptoms of nephropathic cystinosis described above.
+Also known as nephropathic juvenile cystinosis or adolescent cystinosis, this form of cystinosis is characterized by all of the signs and symptoms of nephropathic cystinosis described above.
 However, onset of these symptoms does not occur until later perhaps around 8 years of age.
-Generally, the symptoms are less severe than in the nephropathic form and have a slower progression.
+Generally, the symptoms are less severe than in the classical infantile nephropathic form and have a slower progression.
 If untreated, end-stage renal failure in intermediate cystinosis usually develops at some point between 15 and 25 years of age.
 There is a spectrum of disease severity in cystinosis, with overlap of the infantile and intermediate forms.

-Also known as ocular or "benign" cystinosis, this form usually affects adults during middle age (it was once called adult cystinosis).
+Also known as ocular or "benign" cystinosis, this form usually affects adults during middle age; it was once called adult cystinosis.
 Kidney disease does not occur in these individuals.
 The disorder appears to only affect the eyes.
-Untreated individuals with non-nephropathic cystinosis, eventually develop photophobia due to cystine crystal accumulation in the eyes.
+Untreated individuals with non-nephropathic cystinosis eventually develop photophobia due to cystine crystal accumulation in the eyes.

 All types of cystinosis are caused by mutations of the CTNS gene.
 The disease is inherited in an autosomal recessive fashion.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
+Recessive genetic disorders occur when an individual inherits a mutation in the same gene from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25 percent.
 The risk is the same for males and females.